HarrysLapTimer/DreamMachineFan/README.md

 I suggest to montitor what is happening for an hour.
 Once you see it is fine in your environment and converges towards the set point temperature, you can make the script a permanent background process.

+[TODO] descibe how to run the script on reboot using cron, pipe output to a log file and rotate that log so it doesn't use up a lot of space